Skill development key to economic growth: Prof Talat

 Srinagar: The skill development of youth would not only help address the problem of unemployment but also enable a better economic growth, Vice-Chancellor of University of Kashmir Prof Talat Ahmad has said.

-The Vice-Chancellor said that there is a worldwide focus on skill development to enable young and promising individuals to meet the newer demands of the changing job market.
+Today, the Vice-Chancellor said, there is a worldwide focus on skill development to enable young and promising individuals to meet the newer demands of the changing job market.

 “It is therefore very important to raise awareness about the importance of skill development and this workshop is a right step in that direction,” he said, asserting that it is a determined resolve of the University of Kashmir to constantly hold and facilitate skill development programmes for J&K youth for their better and secure future.